 Karol Fink moved to Seward in 1995 and decided it was the best place on earth.
 She first raced in 1997 and joined the race committee in 2003.
 She has completed more than 20 women’s Mount Marathon races.
 Her time is spend helping with race operations, registration, web updates, awards and maintaining historical records.

 Flip Foldager first ran the Mount Marathon in 1979 at the age of 21.
 His top finishes were 3rd places in 1983 and 1988 and he’s been in the Top 10 thirteen times with a best of 49:16.
 Between 1979-2018, he finished Mount Marathon every year except 1999 race.
 Foldager’s is the race’s media darling and ensures all junior racers have a helping hand, if needed, off the cliffs.
 He and wife Patti moved from Seward to Hope after they retired.
 He also serves on the MMR Mountain Safety Committee.

 Amy Haddow first ran the Mount Marathon in 2005 at the age of 44, taking 167th place in the women’s race.
 She then ran every year until 2012, with a best of 105th place in 2011.
 Amy is a big-thinker and problem solver.
 She takes on tasks and gets them done.

-Marshall is retiring in 2021 after 29 years of teaching and 26 years of coaching at Seward High School.
+Marshall retired in 2021 after 29 years of teaching and 26 years of coaching at Seward High School.
 He finished every Mount Marathon between 2001-14 with a best time of 53:18 in 2012 and a best result of 32nd place in 2011.
 He is organized, calm and collected.
 His wife Jackie and son Jacob volunteer every year and are there early and stay late for clean up.
 He also serves on the MMR Mountain Safety Committee.